 Whilst less than half of all incidents of domestic abuse are reported to the police, they still receive one domestic abuse call every minute in the UK.
 In a majority of cases, where there are children in the household, the children will witness the abuse that is occurring.

 Your client may have no hesitation in informing you of the domestic abuse they have suffered and you will be able to ask them openly about this in order to establish how you can best advise them.
 Other clients will not be so forthcoming about abuse and may actively avoid disclosing this information to you.
 It is often the case that victims of domestic abuse are embarrassed or ashamed, or do not think that the abuse is relevant to the issue they are seeking advice on.

-Resolution has provided a domestic abuse screening toolkit, which should be used in all first appointments with clients, and see also the good practice guidance on domestic abuse.
+Resolution has provided a domestic abuse alert toolkit, which should be used in all first appointments with clients, and see also the good practice guidance on domestic abuse.

 If your client has not sought support and assistance from an outside agency in relation to the domestic abuse they have suffered then you should signpost them to local services who can assist them.
 Other resources and information are available on the Resolution website.

 Your firm’s office procedures should clearly identify those files which are high risk.
 Where, for example, address details are highly confidential and should not be disclosed, the usual protective obligations may not be sufficient and even more care must be taken.